Do more with multimedia to enrich communication

-Media Corps provides face-to-face support and instruction to Notre Dame students, faculty, and staff creating multimedia work.
-Coaches are trained in planning, creating, and troubleshooting a wide range of media projects, especially those projects featured on the Remix website.
+Media Corps coaches provide face-to-face consultation to Notre Dame students, faculty, and staff in planning, creating, and troubleshooting a range of media, including all Remix projects.

 Images are central to human communication and have become a defining aspect of most digital media.
-Contemporary research affirms that in certain cases, images may convey meaning more efficiently and quickly than text, and when combined with other media and modes of communication, images enhance comprehension.
+Learn the fundamentals of using images to convey meaning efficiently and effectively.

 With the rise of the Web, video has increasingly become a central way that we communicate with others.
-Because video uses multiple modes, combining still and moving images, animation and/or audio, it not only entertains us, but can be used to educate and promote causes which bring greater social justice, for example.
+Learn to use video to combine images, audio and effects to entertain, educate and inspire.

 Multimedia literacy requires knowing how to assess and produce media that interacts with data.
 Data-driven texts produce meaning dynamically in real time, helping users make better decisions.

 In both their personal and professional lives, students require multimedia literacies.
 Learn how to best help students develop these literacies, reading and composing across multiple media.

 Writing well for the Web involves assessing users' needs, especially understanding the difference between how users read print-based materials and how they read on the multimedia, hypertextual Web.